 - To address self-care, team, spiritual and cultural considerations for patients, families, communities and health care professionals.

-- To create a leaning opportunity that brings professionals with similar interests and unique perspectives together for shared learning.
+- To create a learning opportunity that brings professionals with similar interests and unique perspectives together for shared learning.

 - To understand the complexity of end of life care including individual, family and system factors.